testingautomated-usi/DeepHyperion/documentation/details.md

 ## Experimental Data and Scripts ##
-To regenerate the plots reported in the paper, follow the instructions [here](/experiments/README.md)
+To regenerate the results and plots reported in the paper, follow the instructions [here](/experiments/README.md)

 ## Extra Use Case Scenarios ##